hossam26644/ebi-technical-test/2-Deployment/README.md

  - *Ansible* configures the server and deploys application.
  - Servers cluster may be managed by *Kubernetes* to ensure automated services management and scalability.

-> In this model, *Ansible* can do *Jenkins* role and vise versa (Plugins exist), meaning one tool can be enough, but the common usage of each was the reference in creating this workflow
+> In this model, *Ansible* can do *Jenkins* role and vise versa (Plugins exist), but the common usage of each was the reference in creating this workflow

 <img align="center" src="https://github.com/hossam26644/ebi-technical-test/blob/master/2-Deployment/images/workflow.png">